 Get Started - GUI

-Below we present a simple application case, allowing you to discover NoiseModelling through its Graphical User Interface .
+Below we present a simple example to help you discover NoiseModelling through its Graphical User Interface (GUI).

 Step 1: Download NoiseModelling

-Download the latest realease of NoiseModelling on Github.
+Download the latest release of NoiseModelling on Github.

-• Windows: you can directly download and execute the NoiseModelling_4.x.x_install.exe installer file (or you can also follow Linux / Mac instructions below)
+• Windows: you can directly download and run the NoiseModelling_5.x.x_install.exe installer file (or you can also follow the Linux / Mac instructions below)

-• Linux or Mac: download the NoiseModelling_4.x.x.zip file and unzip it into a chosen directory
+• Linux or Mac: download the NoiseModelling_5.x.x.zip file and unzip it into a chosen directory

 Warning

-The chosen directory can be anywhere, but be sure that you have write access.
-If you are using the computer of your company, the Program Files folder is probably not a good idea.
+The chosen directory can be anywhere, but make sure you have write access.
+If you are using a company computer, the Program Files folder is probably not a good idea.

 Warning

-For Linux and Mac users, please make sure your Java environment is well setted.
+For Linux and Mac users, please make sure your Java environment is correctly set up.
 For more information, please read the page Requirements.
-Windows users who are using the .exe file are not concerned since the Java Runtime Environment is already embeded.
+Windows users who are using the .exe file are not concerned, since the Java Runtime Environment is already embedded.

 Note